Q: Where is Rhythm N’ Blooms held?

 Q: Are passes required for children?

-A: Children under age 6 and under will be admitted free of charge.
+A: Children age 6 and under will be admitted free of charge.
 All children 7 and over will require a festival pass.

 Q: Can I purchase weekend-long and day passes on site?